 c0010 – Description of economic function

+Name of the economic function, for additional optional functions only.

 Part 2: Quantitative data

 c0020 – Market share

-Estimate of the market share of the institution or group for the economic function in the respective country.
+Estimate of the market share of the institution or group for the economic function in the respective country or geographic area.
 For Payment, Cash, Settlement, Clearing and Custody Services, this corresponds to the value of (payment, securities or cash) transactions (for functions ID 3.1-3.3), open client positions at CCPs (for functions ID 3.5), total assets under custody (for function ID 3.6), divided by the overall value of such items in the national market.

 c0030 – Value of transactions